The General Assembly establishes the Kentucky Authority for Educational Television; O. Leonard Press becomes KET’s first executive director.

-Mountain Born: The Jean Ritchie Story and Signature “George C. Wolfe” are chosen for national broadcast by PBS.
+Mountain Born: The Jean Ritchie Story and Signature “George C. Wolfe” premiere nationally on PBS.

-Street Skills, KET’s teen-oriented safe driving series, is nominated for a national Emmy Award.
+Street Skills, a teen-oriented safe driving series, is nominated for a national Emmy Award.

-KET hosts Antiques Roadshow for a crowd of more than 7,000 at Louisville’s Convention Center.
+Antiques Roadshow welcomes 7,000 treasure hunters at Louisville’s Convention Center.

 KET produces public television’s first drama in high definition: American Shorts “The Ryan Interview,” starring Ashley Judd.

-Workplace Essential Skills, a series designed to help adults find and keep jobs, is unveiled at the National Press Club.
+Workplace Essential Skills is unveiled at the National Press Club.